picklesdoc/picklesdoc.github.com/Pages/home.md

 Pickles was greatly influenced by the [Specification by Example](http://specificationbyexample.com/) book from Gojko Adzic and the [Relish](http://www.relishapp.com) project.
 While I love the idea behind Relish I don't use Ruby and I'm on a corporate intranet so a SaaS application that is only on the internet is useless to me.
 With no alternative out there, the only real option was to build one.

 Pickles is very simple at heart.
 You point it to a directory tree containing your feature files and it will search that tree, cataloging each .feature file it finds and converting it to HTML, storing the HTML files in a location of your choosing.
 Pickles turns the plain-text feature into easy-to-read HTML that have a table of contents included so that you can easily navigate among the features.
 I have plans for other features for customising the output that you would like to see.
-See the [[Contributions|HowToContribute]] page for some ideas.
+See the [How To Contributions](HowToContribute) page for some ideas.

 ### That's all cool, but how do I run it?

-See the [[Getting Started|GettingStarted]] page for more details.
+See the [Getting Started](GettingStarted) page for more details.

 There are currently several ways of running Pickles: